 What do these prefixes mean?

-Prefix Meaning Prefix Meaning
+Prefix Meaning Prefix Meaning before reagain premisunnot wrong three distrinot

-re- again pre- before

-un- not mis- wrong

-tri- three dis- not

 Passive voice

 Write these sentences in the passive voice.
 We have started each one for you.

 A sentence is in the active voice if the subject of the sentence performs the action.
 Example: The dog chews the bone.
 A sentence is in the passive voice if the object of the sentence is acted upon.
 Example: The bone was chewed by the dog.